jhu-ip/cs220-f25/syllabus.md

     during the semester on the individual assignments only.
 However, at most 2 late days may be used on any one assignment.

--   No late days are allowed for partner-based coding projects (midterm and final).
+-   No late days are allowed for partner-required coding projects (midterm and final).

 -   Each delay of up to 24 hours past the 11:00 pm deadline for an